What we Collect

 - Connection information such as the name of your mobile operator or internet service provider, browser type, language and time zone

-- Behaviour such as viewing a specific page, opening a statement or downloading a research note.
+- Behaviour such as viewing a specific page, opening a statement or downloading a research note

 Uses made of the Information

 We must have a good reason, known as a “lawful basis” to use your information.
-The table overleaf explains more about the type of information we collect, how we use it and why, and the lawful basis for doing so.
+The table below explains more about the type of information we collect, how we use it and why, and the lawful basis for doing so.